William C. Shiel Jr., MD, FACP, FACR

 - Heel spurs under the sole of the foot (plantar area) are associated with plantar fasciitis.

-- Heel spurs and plantar fasciitis can occur alone or be related to underlying diseases.
+- Heel spurs can occur alone or be related to underlying diseases.

-- Heel spurs and plantar fasciitis are treated by measures that decrease the associated inflammation and avoid reinjury.
+- Heel spurs are treated by measures that decrease the associated inflammation and avoid reinjury.

 What is a heel spur?
-What are symptoms of a heel spur?
+What are heel spur symptoms?

 Find out what women really need.